RuiAAPeres/iOSArchitecture/README.md

 **1.3**

 Added an example of how branding can be achieved and architected inside an iOS application.
-As explained, on the commit message, different strategies can be putted in place, depending on how you want to brand to behave.
+As explained, on the commit message, different strategies can be putted in place, depending on how you want the branding to behave.
 For example, some branding besides images, also change the overall layout of the UI (position of the elements on the screen).

 In this case I use a class called `RPBrandingCluster` responsible for returning a `Class` that is able to respond to certain messages (in this case a `Class` that complies with the `RPImagesBrandingProtocol` protocol).
 The use of a protocol + Class, makes it easier to use (as the class in the end of the day acts as a Factory) and flexibility to add, in the future, other brands.
 My example gives a flexible and maintainable approach to the overall problem of branding.